-A sure-fire way to trace your customers’ journey through every successful purchase is by using the AIDA model.
-Also more commonly known as a sales or acquisition funnel, maximizing each stage is the key to achieve website conversions.
-To help you better understand the AIDA model, we will cover each of the stages to ensure success and hopefully, get you started on your process to funnel optimization and all its rewards.:
+A surefire way to trace your customers’ journey through every successful purchase is by using the AIDA model.
+Also known as a sales or acquisition funnel, maximizing each stage is vital for achieving website conversions.
+We’ll explore each stage to enhance your understanding of the AIDA marketing model, offering insights into successful funnel optimization and its rewards.

 Awareness

-The first stage of the funnel is Awareness wherein you have the largest number of visitors to work with.
-During this stage, the visitors are already aware of the solution they’re looking for to satisfy a need.
+The first stage of the funnel is Awareness, wherein you have the most significant number of visitors to work with.
+During this stage, the visitors already know the solution they’re looking for to satisfy a need.
 Your job is to familiarize the visitor with the value you have to offer.
-So how do you make sure that the acquisition funnel is as leak-free as possible?
+So, how do you ensure the acquisition funnel is as leak-free as possible?

 Rules for the Awareness Stage